Rose & Crown Bar bombing

-Two days later on 11 February two more Catholics were killed by the UDA/UFF.
-On 19 February the UVF killed two more civilians in a bomb attack on a pub in Armagh.
-On 29 March the UVF bombed Conways bar in Belfast killing two more Catholic civilians.
-On 21 April the UVF shot dead a Sinn Féin member in Fermanagh.

 The Bombing

-At around 22:00, terrorists belonging to the UVF (Ulster Volunteer Force) threw a cylinder bomb, laden with 200lb of high explosives, through the front door of the Catholic-owned Rose & Crown bar on the Lower Ormeau Road.
+On 2 May 1974 members of the Ulster Volunteer Force (UVF) (Ulster Volunteer Force) threw a bomb, laden with 200lb of high explosives, through the front door of the Rose & Crown bar on the Ormeau Road.
 The bomb exploded immediately once inside.
 The explosion brought the front of the entrance crashing down, making it impossible for people to escape.
-Five Catholics were killed outright with one more dying from his wounds a day or two later.

-Eyewitnesses described scenes of men missing legs or arms and one man blown in half.
-A 75-year-old man lost a leg and another man his arm.
+Five Catholics were killed outright with another injured Catholic man dying several days later.
+Eighteen people were injured, including a 75-year-old man who lost a leg and another man who lost his arm.